 How to Calculate RNA Concentration

 Quantitate your RNA sample by measuring its absorbance of ultraviolet light (UV).
 A nano-drop spectrophotometer will use only one or two microliters...

 Many compounds absorb light in the visible or ultraviolet portion of the electromagnetic spectrum.
 Beer’s law governs the amount of radiation absorbed...

 How to Create Calibration Curves

 Calibration curves are used to determine the concentration of unknown substances based on previous measurements of solutions of known concentrations.
 The precision...

 Chemists use high-performance liquid chromatography, or HPLC, to separate mixtures of compounds.
 In general, the method consists of injecting a sample into...

 How to Calculate Concentration From Extinction Coefficient

-In order to find the concentration ("c") of a chemical in solution using ... from its light transmittance. ... testing and the...
+In order to find the concentration ("c") of a chemical in solution using measurements of light absorption, you must know three things....